Recent publications and projects...

-I recommended 12 short fictions for the Personal Anthology project.
+I recommend and introduce 12 short fictions here at the Personal Anthology project (December 2018)

-My psychogeological non-nonfiction 'A Soft Taxonomy of Rocks' was published by Burning House Press in August 2018.
+My non-nonfiction, 'A Soft Taxonomy of Rocks, was published by Burning House Press in August 2018

 My short story, 'The Topology of Hell', was published in 'FELT: Aesthetics of Grey', from ZenoPress (November 2018)